soltros/Soltros-OS/why.md

 ## The SoltrOS Solution

-SoltrOS addresses these challenges through a revolutionary multi-layered architecture that separates concerns while maximizing both performance and reliability.
+SoltrOS addresses these challenges through a multi-layered architecture that separates concerns while maximizing both performance and reliability.

 ### Immutable Foundation with Performance Optimization